awsdocs/amazon-dynamodb-developer-guide/doc_source/API_BatchGetItem_v20111205.md

 By default, `BatchGetItem` performs eventually consistent reads on every table in the request\.
 You can set the `ConsistentRead` parameter to `true`, on a per\-table basis, if you want consistent reads instead\.
 `BatchGetItem` fetches items in parallel to minimize response latencies\.
 When designing your application, keep in mind that DynamoDB does not guarantee how attributes are ordered in the returned response\.
 Include the primary key values in the `AttributesToGet` for the items in your request to help parse the response by item\.
 If the requested items do not exist, nothing is returned in the response for those items\.
 Requests for non\-existent items consume the minimum read capacity units according to the type of read\.
-For more information, see [DynamoDB Item Sizes](CapacityUnitCalculations.md)\.
+For more information, see [DynamoDB Item Sizes and Formats](CapacityUnitCalculations.md)\.

 ## Requests<a name="API_BatchGetItem_RequestParameters"></a>